-DEVELOPMENT PLAN: The provisions for development, including a planned residential development, a plat of subdivision, all covenants relating to use, location and bulk of buildings and other structures, intensity of use or density of development, streets, ways and parking facilities, common open space and public facilities.
-The phrase "provisions of the development plan" when used in this chapter shall mean the written and graphic materials referred to in this definition.
+DEVELOPMENT PLAN: A proposed development, prepared in accord with this chapter and Chapter 500 (Zoning) including a plat of the subject parcel and any subdivision, locations of various uses, and all covenants relating to uses, locations and sizes of buildings and other structures, intensity of use or density of development, streets, ways, and parking facilities, common open spaces, and public facilities.

-DIAMETER AT BREAST HEIGHT (DBH): The diameter of a tree trunk measured at four and one-half (4.5) feet above the ground.
+DIAMETER AT BREAST HEIGHT (DBH): The diameter of a tree trunk measured at 4.5 feet above the ground.